lmichel/TAP-annoter/tap_annoter/src/mapper/README.md

 You will find more details in the code.

 IdentifierAppender.java is a bit special though because it is modifying the template directly and not "adding" anything but its behaviour is quite simple.

+ProductMapper.java is the class that is allowed to call the right appender when needed by parsing every measure in the json config file.
+It could be assimilated as the conductor of the appenders.